linagora/js_bintrees/README.md

 Binary Search Trees are a good way to store data in sorted order.
 A Red-Black tree is a variation of a Binary Tree that balances itself.

-Algorithms were taken from Julienne Walker: http://eternallyconfuzzled.com/jsw_home.aspx
+Algorithms were taken from Julienne Walker: http://eternallyconfuzzled.com/jsw_home.aspx and from Introduction to Algorithms, 3rd Edition, Cormen & Lesierson.

 Trees
 ------------

 * BinTree - Binary Search Tree
 * RBTree - Red-Black Tree

-Quickstart
+* RBTreeByIndex - Red-Black Tree, insertion at index not at keys

+Install
 ------------
 node.js: